kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 The added `mount_label` allow the kubelet to support SELinux contexts.

+The kubelet will use the `mountpoint` on container creation (by calling the `CreateContainer` RPC) to indicate the additional required volume mount ([`ContainerConfig.Mount`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L1102)) from the runtime.
+The runtime needs to ensure that mount and also manages its life-cycle.

 The [`PodSandbox`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L624-L643)
 (used by `ListPodSandboxResponse` for the kubelet image garbage collection) will be extended to support a string list of user requested OCI volume mounts: